rOY369/Docs/work/Sustainable office/zero_waste.md

 - Immediate action
 - Awareness
 - Monitoring and Measuring our consumption and waste
-	- Measure how far are we from achieving the first outcome ?
+	- Measure how far are we from achieving the first outcome.
 - Collaboration with Waste Management Consultants

-### Action P

 ### Waste Management Consultants